Akali27/Linux_Response_Tool/README.md

 ## Getting Started

 ### Dependencies
-The necessary tools to collect the data are located in the "data" directory.
+The necessary tools to collect the data are located in the "tools" directory.
 The user will not need to use the local machine's tools.

 ### Installing
-It is highly recommended to use a USB flash drive that's formatted to ext 3 or 4 and save the directory Linux_Response_Tool on it.
+It is highly recommended to use a USB flash drive that's formatted to ext3 or ext4 and save the directory Linux_Response_Tool on it.

 ### Executing the Program